List of presidents of Clemson University

 Clemson University, founded in 1889, is a public research university located in Clemson, South Carolina.
 The university is led by a president, who is selected by the board of trustees.
 The president acts as the school's chief executive officer, reporting to the board, and is tasked with providing leadership to the faculty and students, and represents the institution in public.

-The institution's first president was Henry Aubrey Strode, appointed in 1890, and its 15th and current is James P. Clements, who assumed office in 2013.
-(Note: Although 17 people have held the office, Clemson University does not consider acting presidents in its counting; as a result, in official releases by the university, Clements is considered the 15th president.)
-All of Clemson's presidents have been white men.
+The institution's first president was Henry Aubrey Strode, appointed in 1890, and its current is Benjamin C. Ayers, named on July 9, 2026.
 Robert Cook Edwards had the longest tenure at 21 years, and Walter T. Cox Jr. had the shortest at eight months.
-There have been two interim presidents, and five presidents who have been alumni of the university.
+There have been three interim presidents, and six presidents who have been alumni of the university.
 As of 2022, the salary of the president was $987,530.

 The first official residence for the president was completed in 1893, with president Craighead as its first resident.
 Walter Riggs, already a professor at the university, chose to remain in his house upon becoming president.
 Following his death, presidents Sikes and Poole also lived in the Riggs house.
 The current president's house was completed in 1959 for R. C. Edwards.
 The office of the president is housed in Sikes Hall.